Iván Mejía

-Ivan Francisco Mejia Yepes (born May 9, 2001) is a Colombian footballer who plays for TSS FC Rovers in League1 British Columbia.
+Iván Francisco Mejía Yepes (born May 9, 2001) is a Colombian footballer who play for Langley United in the British Columbia Premier League.

 Early life

-Mejia began playing youth soccer in Colombia with Deportivo Cali.
+Mejía began playing youth soccer in Colombia with Deportivo Cali.
 At age 14, he moved to Canada with his family, where he began playing with Mountain United FC.
 In August 2018, he joined the Vancouver Whitecaps Academy in August 2018.
 He later played at the senior amateur level with North Vancouver FC, BB5 United, and FC Tigers Vancouver.

 University career

-In 2022, he began attending the University of the Fraser Valley, where he played for the men's soccer team.
+In 2022, Mejía began attending the University of the Fraser Valley, where he played for the men's soccer team.
 On September 18, he scored his first goal in a 5–3 victory over the Saskatchewan Huskies.
 He scored his second goal on September 30 against the UBC Okanagan Heat.
 At the end of the season, he was named to the Canada West All-Rookie Team.

 Club career

-In 2022, he joined semi-professional side TSS FC Rovers in League1 British Columbia.
+In 2022, Mejía joined semi-professional side TSS FC Rovers in League1 British Columbia.
 On April 19, 2023, he scored in a Canadian Championship upset victory over professional Canadian Premier League side Valour FC.

 In August 2023, he signed a professional contract with Vancouver FC of the Canadian Premier League, after having begun training with the club in late June.
 On August 6, he made his professional debut in a substitute appearance against Valour FC.

 He returned to TSS FC Rovers in League1 British Columbia for the 2024 season.

 In September 2024, he signed with Al Qabila in UAE Third Division League.

 In 2025, he again returned to the TSS FC Rovers.
-On April 12, 2025, he scored a hat trick in a 6-1 victory over the Whitecaps FC Academy.
+On April 12, 2025, he scored a hat trick in a 6–1 victory over the Whitecaps FC Academy.

+In 2026, he played with Langley United in the British Columbia Premier League (re-branded from League1 British Columbia).